chrishenry/deltanyc-heatseek/README.md

 The second is to use docker;

 * [Install Docker and docker-compose](https://docs.docker.com/engine/getstarted/)
+* Run `cp .env.example .env`
 * Run `docker-compose up`
 * The Jupyter notebook will be running at `docker-machine ip {name}`:8888

+This method will use an .env file to configure the containers.